 There are two main factors that affect the quality of asphalt shingles:

-The thickness of the asphalt layers.
+The thickness of the fiberglass mat, and of the asphalt layers.
 Thick shingles will last longer than thin ones.

-The amount of filler used.
+Mostly, the amount of filler used.
 Filler is powdered stone that is added to the asphalt mix to reduce production cost.
 It can be added to a maximum of about 65% without too badly affecting quality.
 Too much filler will allow excessive evaporation rates of the volatile compounds that keep asphalt waterproof and flexible.
 When this happens, the weather-facing asphalt surface will shrink faster than the underlying body of asphalt.
-This creates stresses that are relieved by cracking, with an appearance that is called craze cracking.
+This creates stresses that are relieved by cracking, with an appearance that's called craze cracking.